estidlore/litus/docs/function/debounce.md

 # debounce

-Given a function, creates a new function that if it's called multiple times consecutively, only the last call is executed.
+Given a function, creates a new function that if it's called multiple times consecutively, only the last call is executed

 `Since v1.1.0`